 For the chocolate drizzle

-- Adjust the oven temperature to 175°C (347°F).
-Line baking tray with baking paper.
+- Adjust the oven temperature to 175°C/347°F. Line baking sheet with baking paper.

-- Break chocolate into smaller pieces and together with sugar process in food processor until fine.
+- Break chocolate into smaller pieces and together with sugar process in a food processor until fine.
 You can also do this in coffee grinder if you have one.
-As alternative grate the chocolate on box grater - smaller holes.
+As alternative grate the chocolate on a box grater - smaller holes.

 - Combine together hazelnut flour, ground hazelnuts, chocolate sugar mixture and finely grated orange zest in one bowl.

 - In a mixing bowl using a hand mixer beat egg whites with a pinch of salt until they hold stiff peaks.
 Add Amaretto liqueur and stir with silicon spatula.

 - Fold gradually dry ingredients into egg whites until the soft dough forms.